Actindo-AG/Documentation/POS/Integration/05_ConfigureGlobalSettings.md

 #### Prerequisites

-- A payment method has been created in the *Order management* module, see [Create a payment method in Order management](#create-a-payment-method-in-order-management).
+- A payment method has been created in the *Order Management* module, see [Create a payment method in Order Management](#create-a-payment-method-in-order-management).
 - A payment method has been created in the *POS* module, see [Create a payment method in POS](#create-a-payment-method-in-pos).
 - At least, one store has been created so that the relevant attribute set is available in the *DataHub* module, see [Configure the store details](./06_CreateStore.md#configure-the-store-details).